Le Marais neighborhood

 • Ma Bourgogne restaurant

-• And…don’t miss : the “almost hidden”small corridor starting at the South-West corner of the square that leads to the wonderful garden-courtyard of the old mansion “Hôtel de Sully”
+• And…don’t miss : the “almost hidden”small corridor starting in the southwest corner of the square that leads to the wonderful garden-courtyard of the old mansion “Hôtel de Sully”

 A door in Le Marais, Paris

-Originally a swamp (Marais means “marsh”), Le Marais was built in the 16th and 17th centuries
+Le Marais which means “swamp” was originally a marshland.
+It was built up in the 16th and 17th centuries

 It’s now one of the most fashionable neighborhoods in Paris.

-It has long been where the largest Jewish community in Europe lived.
+It was long home to the largest Jewish community in Europe.

-And up to the 2000s, le Marais has long been a hotspot of the gay culture and community.
-Today, although there are a less important number of them, there are still some “gay-friendly” spots
+And until the 2000s, le Marais was a hotspot of the gay community and culture.
+Today, while it is less centered around this identity, you’ll find some “gay-friendly” spots

-Here are some of the streets where most people go and where you’ll find lots of shops :
+Here are some of the main streets for shopping :

-Rue Vieille du Temple : shops of all sorts and nice doors
+Rue Vieille du Temple : shops of all kind and beautiful doors

-Rue des Rosiers: a street marked by the presence of the Jewish community (important immigration from the late 19th century to the early 20thc)
+Rue des Rosiers: a street marked by Jewish heritage, with significant immigration from the late 19th century to early 20th centuries.

-But sometimes there are so many people in the streets, especially on weekend, that you have to walk in single file….Especially rue des Francs Bourgeois :
+But sometimes the streets get so crowded, especially on weekend, that you end up walking in single file….Especially Rue des Francs Bourgeois.

-(During the high season, the touristic occupation rate in Le Marais is particularly high.)
+(During high season, Le Marais is particularly packed with tourists.)

 Musée Carnavalet, one of the oldest museums in Paris.
 A museum to know more about the History of Paris

-Carnavalet museum : the museum of the History of Paris.
-Free admission. (in the place: a café restaurant).
+Carnavalet museum : the museum of the history of Paris.
+Free admission.
+(There is also a café-restaurant inside).
 Corner rue de Sévigné/rue des Francs Bourgeois, 75003 Paris

 Musée Cognacq-Jay: housed in the Hôtel de Donon : a collection of 18th-century art built up by Mr and Mrs Cognacq Jay (founders of La Samaritaine department store).
 8 Rue Elzevir, 75003 Paris